GuancheGamer/landing/docs/modding/gsc/README.md

 ## Where do I start?

-Fortunately, the Plutonium community has a [T6 Modding Support & Discussion](https://forum.plutonium.pw/category/11/bo2-modding-support-discussion) category on the forums where you can ask for help or help others, and discuss modding-related topics.
-You can also discuss T6 modding in the [Discord](https://discord.gg/plutonium) at the **#bo2-modding** text channel.
+Fortunately, the Plutonium community has various Modding Support & Discussion categories for each game, and various Discord channels, there you can ask for help or help others, and discuss modding-related topics.

 If you are just looking for GSC syntax and features, see the next article.